ayeshaacheema/salon_booking_api/README.md

 npm run dev
 ```

-The server will run on:
+The server will start on:

 ```
 http://localhost:3000